-- 1. Understand physical, chemical, mechanical, surface, and degradation properties of biomaterials and their characterization methods for medical devices and applications. - 2.
-Have knowledge of processing of biomaterials. - 3.
-Understand the interactions of biomaterials with proteins, cells, innate immune system, acquired immune system, wound healing, thrombosis, infection, tumorigenesis, and pathologic calcification.
+1. Investigate the physical, chemical, mechanical, surface, and degradation properties of biomaterials.

+- 2. Apply the characterization methods for applications of biomaterials in the medical field. - 3.
+Utilize knowledge of processing of biomaterials for their modifications. - 4.
+Investigate how the human body responds to biomaterials by analyzing their interactions with proteins, cells, innate immune system, acquired immune system, wound healing, thrombosis, infection, tumorigenesis, and pathologic calcification.